htcondor/htcondor/docs/version-history/development-release-series-89.rst

 -  ``condor_annex -check-setup`` now respects the configuration setting ``ANNEX_DEFAULT_AWS_REGION``.
 In addition, ``condor_annex -setup`` now sets ``ANNEX_DEFAULT_AWS_REGION`` if it hasn't already been set.
-This makes first-time setup in a nondefault region much less confusing.
+This makes first-time setup in a non-default region much less confusing.
    :ticket:`7832`

 -  Fixed a bug introduced in 8.9.6 where enabling pid namespaces in the startd